rbyrbt/Hubitat/PetSafeSmartFeeder/README.md

 ## HomeKit Integration

 If you want to access your PetSafe feeders via Apple HomeKit, you can use Hubitat's built-in [HomeKit Integration](https://docs.hubitat.com/index.php?title=HomeKit_Integration) to expose the feeder devices to HomeKit.

+## Donations

+If you find this helpful, feel free to drop a tip [https://ko-fi.com/rbyrbt](https://ko-fi.com/rbyrbt)

 ## Credits